-Red Nun: www.rednun.com Chatham location, 5 minute drive; larger Dennis location 25 minute drive.
+Red Nun: www.rednun.com Chatham location, 5-minute drive; larger Dennis location 25-minute drive.
 This is where the locals hang out.
 A very small pub in Chatham with all the local games on TV.
 Excellent pub food and local scene.
-The advertise the best burger and they keep their word!
+They advertise the best burger and they keep their word!
 The Dennis location is much larger with a more extensive menu.
 Open seven nights, year-round.

 Chatham Squire: www.thesquire.com – Downtown Chatham.
-A Chatham institution, the Squire is well-known for their peanut-shell littered floor at the bar and adjoining family friendly restaurant.
+A Chatham institution, the Squire is well-known for its peanut-shell-littered floor at the bar and adjoining family-friendly restaurant.
 Great for fried clams and oysters, chowder, a lobster dinner, or to enjoy live weekend entertainment and a drink.
 Open seven nights year-round.